humphs078/pands-problem-sheet/README.md

 + the account number can only contain numbers.
 It cannot contain letters.
 + loop statements and the use of if and else statements are permitted in the script.

-**Reflection** - the challenge was to create the code so that the user could only enter a 10 digit number.
-The [solution](https://stackoverflow.com/questions/25457923/how-to-make-python-goto-a-previous-line-to-get-more-input), last accessed 11/02/2023, was to implement a "while loop" so that if the user enters anything but a 10 digit number the code loops back and instructs the user that what they have entered is not valid and to re-enter a valid input.
+**Reflection** - the challenge was to create the code so that the user could only enter a 10-digit number.
+The [solution](https://stackoverflow.com/questions/25457923/how-to-make-python-goto-a-previous-line-to-get-more-input), last accessed 11/02/2023, was to implement a "while loop" so that if the user enters anything but a 10-digit number the code loops back and instructs the user that what they have entered is not valid and to re-enter a valid input.

 - - - -